sanyaade-teachings/livekit-tutorials-docs/docs/about-openvidu.md

 OpenVidu has been designed from the outset with <strong><a href="/docs/scalability">scalability</a></strong>
 in mind.
-Add nodes to increase the capacity of your cluster when necessary and remove them when no longer needed to optimze your resources.
+Add nodes to increase the capacity of your cluster when necessary and remove them when no longer needed to optimize your resources.
 </p>
 </div>